checkeverything.ch

 Should I pay Disney+ or Amazon Prime annually?

 If you're sure you'll use the service for twelve months, the annual option saves about 17% compared to monthly.
-Disney+ Premium at CHF 169/year actually costs CHF 14.08/month instead of CHF 16.90.
+Disney+ Standard at CHF 169/year works out to CHF 14.08/month instead of CHF 16.90, and Premium at CHF 234/year to CHF 19.50/month instead of CHF 23.40.
 If your use is irregular, monthly offers more flexibility.

 What happens if I cancel mid-month?